Pips801/Helgatchi/README.md

 - a menu that lets you display any of Helga's animations
 - a menu that lets you change the LED mode
 - a menu that lets you trigger party mode
+- a "continuous vibes" mode (NOTE: only use with flared base antenna)

 # Helgatchi
 Handheld BLE + WiFi Hunter